ErdemKarabekmez/AmazonTest_Erdem_Karabekmez/README.md

 * Under src/test/java/in/amazon folder, you can see the java codes here.
 * Test data is stored at configuration.properties file.
 It is possible to change browser type and url.

-# HOW TO EXECUTE TESTS?
+# HOW TO EXECUTE TEST?

 You should define proper tag on CukesRunner.class file to run tests automatically (@wip).